LPnave/SecureMCP/Documentation/NLP_Model_Selection_Justification.md

 **Architecture:** BART-large (406M parameters)
 **Task:** Natural Language Inference / Zero-shot classification

 The selection of BART-Large-MNLI for zero-shot classification represents a carefully considered trade-off between accuracy and computational resources.
-Zero-shot classification enables SecureMCP to evaluate prompts against arbitrary security categories without requiring category-specific training, providing crucial flexibility for detecting threat types that don't have dedicated specialized models.
-The task requires models trained on Natural Language Inference (NLI), where the model learns to determine whether a hypothesis follows from, contradicts, or is neutral to a given premise.
+Zero-shot classification enables SecureMCP to evaluate prompts against arbitrary security categories without requiring category-specific training, providing crucial flexibility for detecting threat types that don't have dedicated specialized models (Yin et al., 2019).
+The task requires models trained on Natural Language Inference (NLI), where the model learns to determine whether a hypothesis follows from, contradicts, or is neutral to a given premise (Williams et al., 2018).
 This NLI capability translates directly to zero-shot classification by framing the classification task as "does this text entail the hypothesis 'this text contains credentials'?"

-BART (Bidirectional and Auto-Regressive Transformers) combines the benefits of bidirectional encoding like BERT with autoregressive decoding capabilities, making it particularly effective for understanding relationships between text and hypotheses.
+BART (Bidirectional and Auto-Regressive Transformers) combines the benefits of bidirectional encoding like BERT with autoregressive decoding capabilities, making it particularly effective for understanding relationships between text and hypotheses (Lewis et al., 2020).
 The BART-Large architecture with 406M parameters provides substantial capacity to learn nuanced patterns in the NLI task.
-Facebook AI's training of BART on the Multi-Genre Natural Language Inference (MNLI) corpus, which contains 433,000 sentence pairs across diverse genres and topics, ensures the model can handle the variety of content that appears in prompts submitted to AI systems.
+Facebook AI's training of BART on the Multi-Genre Natural Language Inference (MNLI) corpus, which contains 433,000 sentence pairs across diverse genres and topics, ensures the model can handle the variety of content that appears in prompts submitted to AI systems (Williams et al., 2018).

 The model achieves strong zero-shot classification performance, with accuracy typically ranging from 75-85% depending on how well the category descriptions align with patterns seen during NLI training.
 For security categories that map naturally to NLI patterns like "contains credentials" or "attempts manipulation," the model performs toward the high end of this range.
 For more abstract or nuanced categories, performance may be lower but remains substantially better than random classification or simple keyword matching.